-This simple magnetic compass needs only a few basic household supplies (we thought you’d like that!).
-Kids Activities Blog loves helping kids learn about the world around them with simple hands-on projects like this.
+This simple magnetic compass needs only a few basic household supplies like water, needle, magnet and a small piece of foam or cork.
+Kids Activities Blog loves helping kids learn about the world around them with simple hands-on science projects like this.

-Make a Compass
+How to Make a Compass with a Magnet

 It’s easier than you might think to make a compass.
 All you need are a few simple household items and you can put together a compass that shows due North with surprising accuracy.